jemaxmars/jemaxmars/README.md

 I’m passionate about real-world impact and teamwork, and currently open to collaborative web development projects.
 If you’re searching for a dedicated, fast-learning developer to join your team, let’s connect.

-## 👋 A Little More About Me
+## 🎀 A Little More About Me

-Beyond coding, I love spending time with my family, working out, cooking, creating art, and playing chess.
-My journey is defined by lifelong learning and making a difference, one project at a time.
+Outside of coding, I enjoy time with my family, staying active at the gym, experimenting in the kitchen, creating art, playing chess, and diving into history documentaries or anime.
+My path is shaped by a commitment to lifelong learning and a drive to make an impact, one project at a time.

-Let’s build something outstanding together!
+Let’s build something outstanding together! 🩶